Skip to main content

 Department(s)

 The Master of Science in Nursing (MSN) programs build upon the student's baccalaureate nursing education and professional experience.
 The Master of Science in Nursing program is accredited by the Commission on Collegiate Nursing Education (CCNE).
-The Nurse Educator track is delivered fully online.
+The Nurse Educator track is delivered fully online with clinical practicum and internship hours completed in the student’s local community to total 500 clinical hours.
 It prepares nurse educators for teaching positions in colleges and universities, as well as practice settings.

 Program Objectives